-I’m loading the shells up with lots of shredded lettuce, tomatoes, black beans, a very delicious smoky beef, a good sprinkling of cheese and a dollop of creamy yoghurt.
-Some burrito bowl recipes include rice which you can do (I’ve included instructions for this in the recipe below) but I honestly don’t think you need it here – the tortilla shell provides the carb and I personally don’t miss it!
+I’m loading them up with lots of shredded lettuce, tomatoes, black beans, delicious smoky beef, a good sprinkling of cheese and a dollop of creamy yogurt.
+Some burrito bowl recipes include rice which you can do (I’ve included instructions for this in the recipe below) but I honestly don’t think you need it here – the tortilla shell provides the carb and I personally don’t miss it.

 This is a really fun dish for kids and adults alike and makes a wonderful quick and easy fakeaway that’s also perfect for busy weeknights.

 It’s also super customisable based on what you have to hand and what you like.
-Add more veggies (avocado, cucumber, coriander (cilantro) and spring onions are lovely), swap black beans for Kidney beans, chickpeas or butter beans or swap out your protein.
-These work really well with grilled chicken, salmon, steak, tofu or even wedges of halloumi.
+Add more veggies (avocado, cucumber, cilantro (coriander) and scallions (spring onions) are lovely), swap black beans for Kidney beans, chickpeas or butter beans or swap out your protein.
+These work well with grilled chicken, salmon, steak, tofu or even wedges of halloumi.

 - Tortillas.
 Go for flour tortillas here – you want large ones to make the shells.

 - Ground beef mince.
-Lean beef is fine here, if you like it extra juicy, go for one with a higher fat percentage.
+Lean beef is fine, if you like it extra juicy, go for one with a higher fat percentage.

 - Lettuce.
 Any crispy lettuce will do – Romaine, baby gem or iceberg work well.